 You don’t need to be a master chef to know that vinegar can add a tangy kick to salads, slaws, and meats.
 But your favorite balsamic dressings and vinaigrettes might have a benefit that you’re not even aware of.
-As it turns out, vinegar is a powerful weapon in the fight against memory decline and dementia.
+As it turns out, vinegar is a powerful weapon in the fight against memory decline and forgetfulness.

 Vinegar works its magic as an “anti-glycemic” – a fancy term for an agent which can reduce glucose levels.
 It targets many of the factors that contribute to cognitive decline such as diabetes, insulin resistance, and high blood sugar.
 That’s not to mention the acidic dressing’s power to help us keep off the pounds.